 Sherri Artz Gilbert, Manager, Operations, has been with WCET since 1999.
 Her principal responsibilities include preparing and managing the budget, coordinating the membership effort, and database maintenance.
 Prior to joining WCET, she worked for the Reading Musical Foundation, a non-profit that promotes and facilitates music education and appreciation in order to preserve and develop musical experience and culture in Berks County, Pennsylvania.
 There she was responsible for donor management and administrator of the Blues in the Schools program.
 She received a B.S.B.A from Kutztown University in Pennsylvania with a major in Management and Marketing.
-Originally from Pennsylvania Dutch country, Sherri currently resides above 9200 feet in the Colorado Mountains with her husband and three dogs.
+Originally from Pennsylvania Dutch country, Sherri currently resides above 9200 feet in the Colorado Mountains with her husband and two dogs.

 Peggy Stevens, Coordinator, Technical Services for WCET is responsible for content management for the WCET website and is involved with creation of and data input for WCET's wikis.
-Peggy is tasked with information organizing, meeting arranging, and communications for the WOW Awards.
-She works on various projects with Russ and Mollie, including editing and proofing of the news digest.
+Peggy is tasked with information organizing, meeting arranging, and communications for the WCET Outstanding Work (WOW) awards.
+She works on various projects with Russ and Mollie.
 Peggy is working on the Predictive Analytics Reporting (PAR) Framework project, which is a collaborative multi-institutional data-mining project.
 With PAR, she is the technical support person for the collaboration software, processing contracts and invoices, and build-out of the PAR web sub-site and new stand-alone site.
 Peggy performs a wide variety of professional and administrative tasks to ensure effective and efficient operations for the national PAR Framework team.
 Peggy works directly with the Western Interstate Commission for Higher Education (WICHE) and WICHE's Cooperative for Educational Technologies (WCET) on the grant reporting and tracking for the various PAR grants.
 She has been with WICHE for seven years in varying capacities.
 Peggy has an Associate of Applied Science Degree in Secretarial Technology with Administrative Emphasis and has over 25 years experience in the secretarial and accounting field for diverse Colorado and Nebraska companies.
-She enjoys softball and volleyball.
+She enjoys playing softball and volleyball.